HOW TO GET BIGGER SHOULDERS

 It’s also NOT this, with my arm bending.

-Instead I want to keep my arm straight and lift it out to the side by initiating the contraction from the deltoids.
+Instead, you want to raise your arms keeping them straight with palms facing the floor, and lift them out to the side by initiating the contraction from the deltoids.
 Finger positioning is important in this exercise.
 Pinkies should be down and thumbs should be up.
+This time, lift only half way to shoulder height.

 Now, here’s where this exercise gets a lot tougher!